Mission Hill Triangle Architectural Conservation District

 Design Review Process

-All exterior work at front elevations, side elevations, or at rooftops that is, or will be, visible from any public way requires the review of the MHTACDC, with the exception of work occurring at rear elevations.
-You must submit a Design Approval Application to the Commission and it must be approved by the Commission before beginning any exterior work that is subject to Commission review.
+All exterior work proposed on front elevations, side elevations, or on rooftops that is (or will be) visible from any public way requires the review of the MHTACDC - the exception is work at rear elevations.
+You must submit a Design Approval Application to the Commission and it must be approved by the Commission before beginning any work subject to Commission review.

-- To save time and costs, please contact staff early in the planning process to determine project compliance with the standards & criteria.
+- To save time and costs, please contact staff early in the planning process to determine project compliance with the standards and criteria.

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Only complete applications will be added to a public hearing agenda.

 - Please review all instructions and documentation requirements before submitting your application.

 - Submit your application well in advance of a filing deadline in case it is marked incomplete and additional or revised information needs to be submitted.

 - Staff is not available to review applications for completeness immediately upon submittal.